umati/Showcase/SERVER.md

 - Load at least the Machinery types (as defined by OPC 40001-1 UA for Machinery) and the adapted instances in two separate namespaces into the OPC UA server.
 - Ensure that all variables have valid values, if a variable could not be provided by the machine tool, set a neutral value.
 (E.g. if no override is available, set the value to 1).
-- Make sure that no NodeIDs are modified and that all defined references are available.
+- Make sure that no NodeIDs of the types are modified and that all defined references are available.

-1.

 ### OPC UA Server connecting to the datahub

 1. Please ensure corresponding UMATI-relevant namespace is added to the server.

 2. `Machines` folder have to point to base Machinery namespace, <http://opcfoundation.org/UA/Machinery>
-This is where the datahub-connectors would look for showcase-relevant UA-nodes.
+This is where the datahub-connectors would look for showcase-relevant instances.

 3. Only the following namespaces are accepted as well as understood by the Datahub.